arXiv/arxiv-docs/help/primer.md

 articles in specific scientific disciplines.
 Material submitted to arXiv is expected to be of interest, relevance, and value to those disciplines. arXiv reserves the right to reject or reclassify any submission.
-Submissions are reviewed by expert moderators to verify that they are topical and refereeable scientific contributions that follow accepted standards of scholarly communication (as exemplified by conventional journal articles).
+Our expert moderators verify that submissions are topical and refereeable scientific contributions that follow accepted standards of scholarly communication (as exemplified by conventional journal articles).